codepks/Learning3DPrinterSystemDesign/README.md

 13. MVC Architecture
 14. Report generation in PDF form to give overall build details
 15. There should be a log generation system for dianostics
+16. Plugins for making tools for testing teams

 **Code Quality Maintainance**
 1. Unit tests for functional testing
 2. Integration tests for loop testing
 3. CD/CI pipeline like Azure pipeline for dev-ops
 4. Machine Simulator for low cost testing

+# Microservices

+## Chamber Inerting